JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 7. Build the project in Xcode.
 If everything is set up correctly, the project build will be successful.

-There's a couple more factors worth considering:
+There are a couple more factors worth considering:

 * If you have a custom build configuration that is different from the default `Debug` or `Release`, on the **Build Settings** tab, add the `KOTLIN_FRAMEWORK_BUILD_TYPE` setting under **User-Defined** and set it to `Debug` or `Release`.